Pylons/pyramid/docs/narr/views.rst

        return Response('hello!')

    # config is assumed to be an instance of the
-   # pyramid.configuration.Configurator class
+   # pyramid.config.Configurator class
    config.add_view(hello_world, name='hello.html')

 The first argument, ``view``, is required.
 It must either be a Python object which is the view itself or a :term:`dotted Python name` to such an object.
 All other arguments are optional.
-See :meth:`pyramid.configuration.Configurator.add_view` for more information.
+See :meth:`pyramid.config.Configurator.add_view` for more information.

 .. index::